rohithvarma444/Login-page/README.md

 # LOGIN PAGE

-*This is a simple webpage that has a login page and performs authentication and logs the users in and users can update their email-ids whenever needed.*
+*This is a simple webpage that has a login page and performs authentication and logs the users in and out,users can also update their email-ids whenever needed.*

 ### Technologies used
 - Apache.
 - MariaDB.
+- Docker.